 The EQUATOR Network (Enhancing the QUAlity and Transparency Of health Research) is a global initiative aimed at improving the reliability and value of health research literature by promoting transparent and accurate reporting.
 It provides access to a comprehensive collection of reporting guidelines for various study types, including randomized trials (CONSORT), observational studies (STROBE), systematic reviews (PRISMA), and more.

-Example Implementation Plans
+Examples and Implementation Plans

 COMING SOON….